The History (and Future) of the Sunset Strip’s Viper Room

 The spot became rock club Filthy McNasty’s from 1973 to 1980 before becoming a different club known as Central.
 As Los Angeles magazine documented in 2014, “During the 1980s you could easily catch a set by Rickie Lee Jones or bump into John Belushi at The Central.
 In 1981, The Who’s John Entwistle participated in an open jam night there on Tuesdays.
 Mitch Mitchell (of the Jimi Hendrix Experience), Buddy Miles, Les Dudek, Carlos Castaneda, Jr., C.C.
 DeVille (before he was in Poison) Pearl (Janis Joplin’s back-up singer) and Ray Gange (the Clash’s roadie and star of “Rude Boy”) would sit in or be seen drinking at the bar.
 The Central had a stage that was four feet high, nice monitors, and a great PA system.”

-In July, 2018, developers purchased the property between Larabee and San Vicente that is currently home to the Viper Room, raising questions about the venue’s future.
-Preliminary plans for the site’s redesign include a 15-story building that would include a hotel, restaurants, lounges, as well as a potential new space for the Viper Room.
-The City of West Hollywood has yet to weigh in on the planned redevelopment, but if you’re hoping to experience the Viper Room in its original state, start planning your trip.
+In July 2018, developers purchased the property between Larabee and San Vicente that is currently home to the Viper Room, raising questions about the venue’s future.
+Preliminary plans for the site’s redesign, which included an ultra-modern, 15-story building, received pushback from residents and activists concerned about losing the historic property from the fabric of Sunset Boulevard.
+The project has since been scaled back to a 12-story building that would include a five-star boutique hotel, residences, multiple restaurants and a new, larger space for the Viper Room.

 About Chris Epting